vsjanarthani/portfolio/README.md

-# portfolio
+# My Portfolio

 ## Description
 This is a website for my Potfolio .
 It contains information About me, my picture, my work, testimonials, contact me section and also a downloadable resume.
 ## Live URL
-Please find the website deployed [here] (https://vsjanarthani.github.io/portfolio/)
+Please find the website deployed here - [(https://vsjanarthani.github.io/portfolio/)]
 ## Built With
 * HTML
 * CSS